 Collaborative Arrangements.
 In view of the risks and costs associated with developing new engines, Pratt & Whitney has entered into certain collaboration arrangements in which sales, costs and risks are shared.
 Sales generated from engine programs, spare parts, and aftermarket business under collaboration arrangements are recorded as earned in our financial statements.
-Amounts attributable to our collaborators for their share of sales are recorded as an expense in our financial statements based upon the terms and nature of the arrangement.
-Costs associated with engine programs under collaborative arrangements are expensed as incurred.
-Under these arrangements, collaborators contribute their program share of engine parts, incur their own production costs and make certain payments to Pratt & Whitney for shared or joint program costs.
+Amounts attributable to our collaborators for their share of sales are recorded as an expense in our financial statements, collaborators contribute their program share of engine parts, incur their own production costs and make certain payments to Pratt & Whitney for shared or joint program costs.
 The reimbursement of the collaborators' share of program costs is recorded as a reduction of the related expense item at that time.
 As of December 31, 2017, the collaborators' interests in all commercial engine programs ranged from 14% to 50%, inclusive of a portion of Pratt & Whitney's interests held by other participants.
 Pratt & Whitney is the principal participant in all existing collaborative arrangements, with the exception of the Engine Alliance (EA), a joint venture with GE Aviation, which markets and manufactures the GP7000 engine for the Airbus A380 aircraft.
 There are no individually significant collaborative arrangements and none of the collaborators exceed a 31% share in an individual program.
-The following table illustrates the income statement classification and amounts attributable to transactions arising from the collaborative arrangements between participants for each period presented.
+The following table illustrates the income statement classification and amounts attributable to transactions arising from the collaborative arrangements for each period presented.
 Selling, general and administrative amounts for 2016 and 2015 have been revised to present these amounts on a basis consistent with 2017 presentation.